8 Reasons Why You Might Be Feeling Burned Out As An OT

 Are You a Burned Out OT?
 You Aren’t Alone!
 (My OT Spot)

 Burned Out in Occupational Therapy?
-Tips to Reclaim your Practice (Seniors Flourish Podcast)
+Tips to Reclaim your Practice (OT Flourish Podcast)